How to Apply

-- Student ID cards are required, and can be picked up from the Center for Student Success, located at 225 Millennium Student Center, once you have registered for classes.
+- Student ID cards are required, and can be picked up from the Triton Card office, located at 190 Millennium Student Center, once you have registered for classes.

 - Parking.
-If you're planning to park on campus this semester, you will need a parking permit, which can be purchased in the Cashier's Office, located at 285 Millennium Student Center.
-You may also collect your free Metro pass at this time.
+If you're planning to park on campus this semester, you will need a parking permit, which can obtained from the Cashier's Office, located at 285 Millennium Student Center.

 - Register for classes.
 Login to MyView to look at courses offered and register for classes.
 A class may indicate that it requires a consent number.
 If you wish to enroll in a class requiring a consent number, please contact the department office to request it.